Re-expansion pulmonary edema

 - young patients

 - patients in whom the lung has been collapsed for over 7 days

 - alveolar (air-space) opacity

 - usually unilateral in those portions of the lung that were previously collapsed

-- rarely oedema can develop in the contralateral lung
+- rarely edema can develop in the contralateral lung

 - the clinical setting is critical to making the diagnosis

-- oedema may persist for several days and up to one week
+- edema may persist for several days and up to one week

-Not surprisingly, re-expansion oedema appears as regions of ground glass opacification.
+Not surprisingly, re-expansion edema appears as regions of ground glass opacification.
 It may be peripheral in distribution and associated with smooth interstitial thickening 2.

-The British Thoracic Society guidelines suggest that less than 1.5 litres of pleural fluid be drained at a time.
+The British Thoracic Society guidelines suggest that <1.5 L of pleural fluid be drained at a time.
 Drainage catheters can be intermittently plugged to prevent rapid lung re-expansion.
 Rapid re-expansion of pneumothoraces is less easily controlled and caution should be taken to avoid high negative intrapleural pressures.